carpentries/trainers/policy/it_curriculum_maintainance.md

 general Carpentries Policy.
 General Policy changes that impact IT Curriculum will have PRs submitted by the Core Team.

-Instructor training related procedure and policy will go through the Trainer Leadership Panel.
+Instructor training related procedure and policy will go through the Trainers Leadership Committee.
-The PR to the curriculum repository should be linked to a proposal by that group linking the panel approval to these changes.
+The PR to the curriculum repository should be linked to a proposal by that group linking the Trainers Leadership Committee approval to these changes.

 The "Suggested Lessons for Teaching Demonstrations" page will be maintained by the Curriculum team.